2050By Bruce - November 2020 (updated August 2021 and January 2022)

 Starting in the early 2030s the full time working week slowly was decreased from 38 hours.
 By the end of the 2030s the full time working week was 30 hours with 4 days of 7.5 hours.
 The total wage was about the same as for the 38 hour week.

 This lowering of wages and the desire to consume feeds into the other requirement - the need to conserve materials.
 Part of the answer is the encouragement of the "circular economy".
 The main requirement of this is for recycling of the materials from products at the end of their useful life.
 But it was also recognised that this by itself was not enough.
 Even the best recycling systems don't recover all materials used - there is some wastage and some pollution from the operation.
 Some materials can't be recycled indefinitely - they degrade a bit with each cycle.
 Eventually they have to be disposed of.
 Some materials are difficult to recycle.
 Recycling takes energy.
 While this is no longer fossil fuel based it is still a waste if there is a better way.
-So the Government adopted the Reduce, Reuse, Repair, Recycle philosophy.
+The Government itself adopted, and encouraged the community and business to adopt, the Reduce, Reuse, Repair, Recycle philosophy.

 The reusable containers cut down the waste stream remarkably.
 What is left is food waste (a lot of that is diverted to the household's own composting system) plant waste, old unusable clothing, some paper, broken crockery, and e-waste.

-With e-waste and other electrical equipment and tools the company that provided the product had to also provide a minimum 5 year warranty and have systems for repair and for recycling / resource recovery at the end of life.
+With e-waste and other electrical equipment and tools the company that provided the product had to also provide a minimum 5 to 10 year warranty depending on the product, and have systems for repair and for recycling / resource recovery at the end of life.

 I have mentioned community co-operatives a number of times.
 They are a real success.
 They tend to work best in medium size rural town but are also spreading into the suburbs of the towns and cities.
 Government has set up a Co-operatives Board with the sole aim of encouraging the set up of new Community Co-operatives and to support their ongoing operation.
 The Board initiates a new co-op in an area by calling a public meeting to try to get a core of people interested in setting up the co-operative.
 Once that was done the Board will put in an experienced administrator, train the volunteers and commence to set up the infrastructure.
 Usually an existing building will be found reasonably central to the shops and public transport.
 A disused supermarket makes an excellent venue.
 Then the building is fitted out to become a food market and cafe with some meeting rooms and offices.
 The food market will dispense food into reusable containers, which are standardised and the buyer brings back for refill multiple times.
 Generally the co-op will have a full range of supermarket type foods but wouldn't have the range of brands - there would be one brand of tomato sauce (usually a no name variety) not the dozen you might find at a commercial supermarket.
 Similarly for the cafe - a limited range of nutritious foods cooked on site (and a few cakes as well) rotated on a daily basis.

 In terms of the economy and business the Government implemented a number of changes.
 A whole raft of new regulations have been introduced to define the boundaries of business operations to ensure the way business operates benefits the whole society and not just the business owners.
 As an example the Government limited the range of services that were allowed to be outsourced overseas - more expensive for business but more beneficial to Australia.
-Government introduced various incentives for employing people even though an AI solution may have been available.
+Government introduced various incentives for employing people even though an AI alternative may have been available.
+Government has also mandated company profit sharing and / or part worker ownership, and worker participation in management once the company reaches a certain size.

-The Government has also encouraged the growth of the services section as it has a higher level of employment per dollar spent and increases economic activity with a lower level of material consumption compared to manufacturing.
-People that have full time jobs are encouraged to use more services for their homes, such as gardening and cleaning, to spread the money rather than the purchase of material things.
-Partial tax deductability was introduced for theses services.
+The Government also encourages the growth of the services section, as it has a higher level of employment per dollar spent and increases economic activity with a lower level of material consumption compared to manufacturing.
+People that have full time (30 hour per week) jobs are encouraged to use more services for their homes, such as gardening and cleaning, to spread the money rather than the purchase of material things.
+Partial tax deductability was introduced for some of these services.

 That is how Australia is addressing the issue of climate change - and other issues - in 2050.
 Australia has done alright - from a very slow start.
 It is now held up as an example to the World of what can be achieved - unlike how it was viewed in the early 21st century where it was looked on as a pariah state.
 But it hasn't been easy - and it would have been a lot easier - and cheaper - if the work had commenced earlier.
 The impacts overseas are going to get a lot worse - the potential for future suffering is immense.